SuaveIO/suave/_includes/content.md

 Async computation expressions are built into the F# language as a way of chaining asynchronous functions together.
 As well as `do!` and `return!` you can use `let!` to wait for another async function to return and then assign the result to a variable.
 For instance, `let! result = anotherAsyncWorkflow`.
 Behind the scenes "let!" is just syntactic sugar for calling the method `builder.Bind` on a computation builder.

 F# lets you define your own custom computation expressions with their own implementation of `Bind`, but instead of defining a custom computation builder with its own implementation of `Bind` Suave chooses to define the `>>=` operator.
 This is the standard operator for the `bind` operation in some other languages.
 So `>>=` chains asynchronous expressions in almost the same way as `let!`, except the expressions are not of type `Async<'b>` and `Async<'c>`, but rather `Async<'b option>` and `Async<'c option>`.
 That is to say, `>>=` chains together Async options rather than just vanilla Async computations.
 If the result of the first of the two chained workflows is `None`, then the computation is short-circuited and the second computation is never run.
-If the first computation returns `Some x`, then `>>=` behaves in exactly the same way as `let!`.
+If the first computation returns `Some x`, then `>>=` behaves in much the same way as `let!`: the result of running the expression on the left is passed into the expression on the right.

 If you hear someone use the "M" word, they are referring to code that uses the `>>=` operator.

-There is a good tutorial on using the `>>=` operator to short circuit a series of operations here: http://fsharpforfunandprofit.com/posts/recipe-part2/
+There is a good tutorial on using the `>>=` operator to short circuit a series of operations here: [Railway oriented programming](http://fsharpforfunandprofit.com/posts/recipe-part2/)

-There is also a good tutorial on computation expressions by the same author: http://fsharpforfunandprofit.com/posts/computation-expressions-intro/
+There is also a good tutorial on computation expressions by the same author: [Computation expressions: Introduction](http://fsharpforfunandprofit.com/posts/computation-expressions-intro/)

 Composing bigger programs: combinators
 --------------------------------------------

 Defining the entire logic of your program in a single giant function called app would clearly be impossible.
 Functional programming is all about composing functions from several smaller functions, and both F# and Suave offer various tools to make this easy.

-In functional programming parlance, a "combinator" combines several things of the same type into a another thing of the same type (in mathematics it has a slightly different meaning, but we need not worry about this).
+In functional programming parlance, a "combinator" either combines several things of the same type into a another thing of the same type, or otherwise takes a value and returns a new, modified version of that value.
+In mathematics it has a slightly different meaning, but we need not worry about this.
 In the case of Suave, there are two types of combinator:

 - Combinators which combine multiple `WebPart` into a single `WebPart`.
 - Combinators that produce `WebPart` from more primitive values.
 Recall that `WebPart` has the type `HttpContext -> Async<HttpContext option>`.
 These combinators therefore always take a single HttpContext and produce a new HttpContext, wrapped inside an async option workflow.